GeordieP/LFGBot/README.md

 ## Dev & Contributing

-Open for contributions!
+Project is open for contributions!

 The bot is written in [elixir](https://elixir-lang.org) and uses the [Nostrum](https://github.com/Kraigie/nostrum) library to interact with Discord.

+The core data layer is using the [Ash](https://github.com/ash-project/ash) framework and is backed by a [PostgreSQL](https://www.postgresql.org) database (definitely overkill, but the official Ash SQLite integration wasn't available yet!).

+The production instance is deployed on [Fly.io](https://fly.io).

 <details>
   <summary>